NYCGuide

 The Best Bars On The Lower East Side

-From wine bars to dive bars, these are our favorite places to drink on the LES.So you’ve decided to have yourself a night on the Lower East Side.
+So you’ve decided to have yourself a night on the Lower East Side.
 Will you encounter some intoxicated people who just graduated from college and moved to NYC within the last few months?
 Yes.
 Are some places sceney in an annoying way?
 Of course.
 But you'll still have a fun night—if you know where to go.
 That's what this guide is for.

 THE SPOTS

 If you care about wine and talk about it often, you’ll like hanging out at Parcelle.
 There’s no actual bar here, but you'll find leather couches, corduroy chairs, and a communal table where you can ask potential new friends how the chilled light red from Portugal is.
-Around 10 wines by the glass are available, and you have access to Parcelle’s full inventory of bottles as well.
+Around 12 wines by the glass are available, and you have access to Parcelle’s full inventory of bottles as well.
 (They’re also a wine retailer.)
 Although there’s a full food menu, we prefer using this place for pre-dinner drinking.
 The vibe is casual and unpretentious, but don’t be surprised to see people who get paid to look bored in Balenciaga ads pop in throughout the night.
 You’re in Dimes Square, after all.

 The Dancer is a small cocktail bar deep on the Lower East Side from the same people behind Eastwood.
 Along with a big, plush, red booth, there’s a bar with about 10 seats.
-They make a few house cocktails and serve bar snacks like falafels and grilled cheese using pita bread.
+They make a few house cocktails and serve bar snacks like falafel and grilled cheese using pita bread.
 It works for an after-dinner drink or as a more low-key alternative to other bars in the neighborhood.

 "Let's go to Ray's," said every single person on the Lower East Side at some point in the last two years.
 This place might look like your average faux-retro neighborhood dive (that isn't really a dive), but it's actually a small clubhouse where you pack yourself in next to others and drink a tequila soda.
-One of the owners is a cast member of Succession, and you'll probably see people trying to spot him.
+One of the owners was a cast member of Succession, and you'll probably see people trying to spot him.
 But it's not like you care.
 All you want to do is enjoy some whiskey and french fries under a framed picture of dogs playing pool.
 (Right?)

 Le Dive is in the middle of Dimes Square—the Lower East Side micro-neighborhood where fashion trends go to live fast and die young—and it’s exactly the sort of place you’d expect to find there.
 This natural wine bar is cute and buzzy, and it attracts the sort of people who wear slip dresses and loafers.
 The French cafe-inspired space is pretty small, but there’s a big outdoor patio with additional seating.
 They don’t take reservations, so it might take an hour for a table to open up—but if you’re looking for a scene, a glass of wine, and some above-average small plates, this place is worth a wait.

 The Grand Delancey falls in the category of massive bars where people hang out at 3pm on Sundays and drink craft beer while their kids run around chasing each other with bubble wands.
-There are 50 beers on tap, with an impressive mix of stuff from New York-based breweries, Europe, and places like Vermont, Iowa, and Virginia.
-You can also bring any food from any of the surrounding vendors and snack while you drink an IPA or sour.
+There are more than 50 beers on tap, with an impressive mix of stuff from New York-based breweries, Europe, and places like Vermont, Iowa, and Virginia.
+You can also bring food from any of the surrounding vendors and snack while you drink an IPA or sour.

-If you’re looking for a bar that has house-party energy, frozen dole whip cocktails, and a playlist that feels like it was made by your friend who’s a self-described “crate-digger,” head to Lullaby.
+If you’re looking for a bar that has house-party energy, frozen dole whip cocktails, and a playlist that feels like it was made by your friend who’s a self-described “crate digger,” head to Lullaby.
 This basement bar has couches, low ceilings, and lots of people dancing even though there’s no formal dance floor and the space is pretty small.
 This is the kind of place that feels like a compromise between going out to a club and going to a cocktail bar.
 You can drink something better than a watery vodka soda, but you can also hang out in a space that feels like a B-list celebrity’s birthday party that you happened to stumble in on.

 Parkside Lounge is the king of LES dive bars.
 It’s a great place to watch sports, play some pool, have a drink outside, or see live music and other performances any night of the week.
 They also do trivia on Wednesdays and are open until 4am every day, but we like this bar best on quiet weeknights when we can sip on a High Life and catch up with a friend.
 Even though the space is pretty big (with Christmas lights hung up everywhere), it gets crowded on weekends, but the crowd never gets too rowdy.